MichaelJBradley/CS130-Lab2/README.md

 The first graphics lab that involves programming

 ## Disclamer
-Most of this code was given to us by [Professor Tamar Shinar](https://www.cs.ucr.edu/~shinar/).
-I do not claim to own this code; I merely modified parts of it for an assignment.
+This code was given to us by [Professor Tamar Shinar](https://www.cs.ucr.edu/~shinar/).
+I do not claim to own this code; I merely modified parts of it for the lab.